 - New York travel guide to your selected attractions

-The New York Explorer Pass is perfect for a comprehensive tour of New York, as it allows you to save the most on the most expensive attractions so you can do the rest on your own.
+The New York Explorer Pass is perfect for a comprehensive tour of New York, as it allows you to save as much as possible on the most expensive attractions so you can do the rest on your own.
 So, I've done the math for you and found the two best combinations of attractions for the Explorer Pass to make it as cost-effective as possible.
-As a general rule, if with the pass you can get each ticket for $ 30, you are on the right track.
+As a general rule, if with the pass you can get each ticket for 25 Euros, you are on the right track.

 The best combination if you want 3 activities

-- Top of the Rock - single ticket costs $ 44
+- Top of the Rock - single ticket costs 38 Euros

-- Ripley's Believe or Not - single ticket costs $ 35
+- Ripley's Believe or Not - single ticket costs 30 Euros

-- NYC TV & Movie Sites - single ticket costs $ 50
+- NYC TV & Movie Sites - single ticket costs 43 Euros

 The best combination if you want 7 activities

-- Hop On Hop Off Big Bus Tour Bus: Classic New York Tour - single ticket costs $ 53
+- Hop On Hop Off Big Bus: Classic New York Tour - single ticket costs 45 Euros

-- Night Bus Big Bus Night Tour - single ticket costs $ 55
+- Big Bus Night Tour: Big Bus Night Tour - single ticket costs 47 Euros

-- Top of the Rock - single ticket costs $ 45
+- Top of the Rock - single ticket costs 38 Euros

-- Empire State Building - single ticket costs $ 41
+- Empire State Building - single ticket costs 35 Euros

-- NYC TV & Movie Bus Tour - single ticket costs $ 59
+- NYC TV & Movie Bus Tour - single ticket costs 50 Euros

-- Luna Park 24 Ride Pass - single ticket costs $ 68
+- Luna Park 24 Ride Pass - single ticket costs 58 Euros

-- Clipper City Sailing Cruise - single ticket for $ 50
+- Clipper City Sailing Cruise - single ticket costs 43 Euros

 Classic Sightseeing Bus

-The Big Bus Classic Hop On Hop Off bus tour lasts one day and is a perfect way to explore Manhattan in full.
-With stops from Battery Park (south of the island) to Central Park, you can ride the bus and use it as a form of transportation to visit New York's main sights, or hop on at the end of your trip to see it all one last time.
+The Big Bus Classic Hop On Hop Off bus tour lasts one day and is a perfect way to explore Manhattan in its entirety.
+With stops from Battery Park (south of the island) to Central Park, you can hop on the bus and use it as a form of transportation to visit New York's main points of interest, or hop on at the end of your trip to see it all one last time.

 Night Sightseeing Bus

 Exploring the City That Never Sleeps at night is an experience that, as you can imagine, is not to be missed.
-What makes this tour so special is that you'll get to walk through Times Square when all the displays are lit up, plus freak out at the Empire State Building and One World Observatory all lit up.
+What makes this tour so special is that you get to ride through Times Square when all the displays are illuminated, plus the Empire State Building and One World Observatory are illuminated.

 Top of the Rock

-- How the pass works: You can use your pass to get an online ticket at a set time or present your pass at the ticket office to have your ticket validated.
+- How the pass works: You can use your pass to get an online ticket with a set schedule, or present the pass at the box office to have your ticket validated.

-- About the attraction: Opening hours are from 8:00 AM to midnight (the last elevator up is at 11:00 PM).
-The average visit is usually about an hour, but how long you want to stay on the observation deck is up to you.
+- About the attraction: Opening hours are from 8:00 until midnight (last elevator up is at 23:00).
+The average visit is usually one hour, but how long you want to stay on the observation deck is up to you.

 Empire State Building